Phoshi/TWiME/readme.md

 Combinations of these modifiers work generally as you'd expect - Win-Alt-Shift-J moves the active window to the next monitor, for example.

+You can also split the monitor to display multiple tags at once:
+Win-S - Split - creates a new split to the right of the currently focused tag, and puts the next inactive tagspace in it.
+Win-A - Split All - shows all non-empty tags
+Win-D - Show one - Hides all tags other than the currently selected one Win-X - Hide - closes the currently selected tag

 Additional bindings are:
 Win-Q - Quit, making absolutely sure all windows are visible and restoring the taskbar.
 Win-Space, to toggle the windows taskbar (Because I have *never* seen a perfect notification tray emulation, and I'm not going to settle for less than perfect)